 During the season, everyone rows at some level, and almost all rowers will participate in at least one regatta.
 We are fortunate enough to have enough coaches and equipment that no one is cut from crew unless they violate our rules or guidelines. (back to top)

 A. The requirements are higher than any other sport at St. Benedict's Prep.
 It is noteworthy that participating athletes have excellent academic records; grade point averages of crew teams are often among the highest of sports teams at the Hive.
 The discipline and time-management skills needed for outstanding athletics translate into excellence in schoolwork. (back to top)

 A. Rowing is a low-impact sport that focuses on conditioning the athlete for strength and endurance.
 All rowers must pass a swimming test.
 If that presents a problem, we can arrange to make lessons available.
 Our coaches are trained for any emergency situation.
 First and foremost, we emphasize boat safety and the proper use of the equipment. (back to top)

-A. There is no cost to the athlete other than a regatta fee, which is about $10, to cover food expenses when we travel for competitions.
-Most other rowing programs in the Northern New Jersey area are club sports, which require substantial fees (often thousands of dollars) per student per season.
+A. All student athletes who row at St. Benedict's are required to purchase at least one full set of practice gear ($30) and pay a regatta fee ($75) to cover food expenses for competitions.
+Most other rowing programs in the Northern New Jersey area require substantial fees (> $1,000) per student per season.
 Because SBP Rowing is a varsity sport, transportation of boats and athletes, boathouse maintenance, insurance and hotel accommodations for out-of-town regattas for athletes during the regular season are covered by the school.